 An Eye for Design

 The modern workspace is a million miles from drab magnolia cubicles – and the best workspaces should be designed to energise those working within them.
-Think spaces with lots of air circulation and lots of natural light.
-Plus, lots of greenery – our favourites workspaces are those that enrich wellbeing.
+Think of spaces with lots of air circulation and lots of natural light.
+Plus, lots of greenery – our favourite workspaces are those that enrich wellbeing.

 Lots of nooks and crannies